Aphantasia is the inability to visualise

 My life and my poems have been about seeking

-Feeling not meaning, we have been searching
+Feeling no meaning, we have been searching

-For metre rhyme and meaning but the Portuguese
+For metre rhyme and meaning, but the Portuguese

-Poet Fernando Pessoa said ‘it is not necessary just
+Poet Fernando Pessoa said 'It is not necessary just

 to live but to feel'